Margaret Minnicks has been a writer for many years. She writes about entertainment, celebrities, books, movies, foods, drinks, and health.

 - Hydrogen peroxide can last a few months without losing its fizz.
 When it does, toss it because it will no longer be effective.

-- Hopefully, you will never have to find out the hard way that a bullet-proof vest has expired.
+- Bullet-proof vests: Hopefully, you will never have to find out the hard way that one of these has expired.
 They were not made to last forever.
-No bullet-proof is guaranteed to be effective after five years.
+No bullet-proof vest is guaranteed to be effective after five years.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.